If you are interested in bulk orders for a church, a Sunday School, a homeschooling co-op or a bookstore, kindly CONTACT

 Spend less time planning, and more time exploring the special days of Holy Week, while working on creative projects together with the children.

-The kit contains printed templates and crafting materials for each day of the Holy Week, from Palm Sunday to Pascha Sunday.
+The kit contains printed templates for each day of the Holy Week, from Palm Sunday to Pascha Sunday.
 We are also offering additional resources to help organize enriching religious education sessions.

 Teach about the Orthodox Holy Week in a HANDS-ON, MULTISENSORY, AESTHETICALLY PLEASING way, that children and adults will remember for years to come!

 At home, one craft can be done every day of the Holy Week, while exploring the day’s celebrated theme.

-At Sunday School or at a Holy Week retreat, in-person or online, the crafts can be done together as a teaching unit on Holy Week and Pascha.
+At Sunday School or at a Holy Week retreat, the crafts can be done together as a teaching unit on Holy Week and Pascha.

 HOLY WEEK CRAFT KIT Q&A